What is VAT and when was it introduced in Zimbabwe?

 The claim must be made on the VAT return within 12 months of the date of invoice for the expenses incurred by the registered operator.

-The registered operate must be holding the tax invoices, bills of entry, credit notes, debits note, or other sufficient documents in support of the expenses incurred.
+The registered operator must be holding the fiscal tax invoices, bills of entry, credit notes, debits note, or other sufficient documents in support of the expenses incurred.

-With effect from 1 January 2020, a supplier is not required to provide a tax invoice where the amount is less than $100.00
+With effect from 1 January 2022, a supplier is not required to provide a fiscal tax invoice where the amount is less than ZWL1,300.00 or US$10.00